Modern E-Tron Play Notes

 Late-game: Inevitability

-Your inevitability comes from Ulamog, which generally wins the game within 2-3 turns of being cast and clears the board.
+This list's inevitability comes from Ulamog, which generally wins the game within 2-3 turns of being cast and clears the board.
 Turn 3 Ugin can provide the additional {3} mana to bring out Ulamog on turn 4.
+Some other versions play Emrakul, the Aeons Torn or one of the other ones.

 - Most of your stuff has cast triggers rather than ETBs, but Consign to Memory can target those triggers as well as counter the spells.